jamesplease/fi-calc-guide/src/other/faq.md

 ### Do you plan to monetize FI Calc?

-There will always be a free version of FI Calc, and that free version will always include every feature that doesn't require a database.
+There are no plans to monetize FI Calc right now.
+In fact, there will always be a free version of FI Calc, and that free version will always include every feature that doesn't require a database.

-One feature that I've considered adding are user accounts, which would allow you to save simulations.
-This feature requires a database, though, which would cost me a little bit of money each month.
+One feature that I've considered adding are user accounts, which would allow you to save simulations, among other things.
+User accounts requires a database, though, and databases have a monthly cost associated with them.

-If I do add this feature, then I would want to at least cover the cost of the database.
+If I do add user accounts, then I would want to at least cover the cost of the database.
 The most likely turn of events is that I would introduce ads into FI Calc.

-I'm still not sure if I should add user accounts.
+I'm not sure if I should add user accounts, though.
 Would you find them useful?
 [Let me know!](/contact/)

 ### When was FI Calc created?